Player houses can be built almost anywhere. Anywhere that it is physically possible, although in some areas NPCs may not allow it at all.

-To build a house you need a lot of wood and stone, and for some things the services of an engineer, a building pack and as many helpers as you can get.
-The more people available to help the faster it can be built – and engineers build a lot faster than unskilled people.
+To build a house you need a lot of wood and stone, and for some things the services of an engineer, and as many helpers as you can get.
+The more people available to help, the faster a structure can be built – and engineers build a lot faster than unskilled people.

-Chests can be put in.
 Chests can be used to store items and can be locked.
-Anyone with a key can open a chest and take stuff out or put stuff in.
-Stuff inside will never expire as items simply dropped on the ground will do.
+Anyone with a key can open a chest and take things out or put things in.
+Items inside chests will never expire as items simply dropped on the ground will.

-Being in a house gives logging off a much greater degree of safety but logging off in an ordinary house does not change the rules.
+Being in a house gives logging off a much greater degree of safety, but logging off in an ordinary house does not change the rules.

 When starting to build a house, the builder uses the deed to claim land and place the foundations of the house.
-This gives legal recognition of ownership by that nation to that house when the house is completed.
+This gives legal recognition of ownership of that house.
 A deed plate will appear on the house outside the front door and just inside it.
-Ownership can be transferred at the deed plate.
+Ownership can be controlled at the deed plate.
 The owner can list anyone they wish as a friend of the house on a deed plate or as a co-owner, and even transfer full ownership of the house to someone else.

-Owners and co-owners of the house can change the house locks, invalidating all existing keys.
-They can create new keys.
+Owners and co-owners of the house can change the house locks, invalidating all existing keys, as well as create new keys.
 Only the owner can add people at the deed plate or transfer house ownership.

 These buildings can be built by players but they are not really owned by them.
 Instead they are built after an agreement with a religion or the guild of bankers.
 Such buildings offer their services to all, not just their builders.
 But of course clever players may arrange to control access to the buildings in the first place.